muppet9010/factorio-muppet-streamer/README.md

-Leaky Flamethrower
+Malfunctioning Weapon (Leaky Flamethrower)
 ------------------

-Forces the targeted player to wield a flamethrower that shoots in random directions for short bursts until the set ammo is used up.
+Forces the targeted player to wield a weapon that shoots in random directions.
+Shoots a full ammo item, then briefly pauses before firing the next full ammo item.
 This is a Time Duration event.

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds the flamethrower and effects are delayed before starting.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target (case sensitive).
-    - ammoCount: INTEGER - Mandatory: the quantity of ammo to be put in the flamethrower and force fired.
+    - ammoCount: INTEGER - Mandatory: the quantity of ammo items to be put in the flamethrower and shot.
+    - reloadTime: DECIMAL - Optional: how many seconds to wait between each ammo magazine being fired.
+Defaults to 3 to give a noticeable gap.
-    - weaponType: STRING - Optional: the name of the specific flamethrower type weapon you want to use.
+    - weaponType: STRING - Optional: the name of the specific weapon you want to use.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio flamethrower weapon, `flamethrower`.
-    - ammoType: STRING - Optional: the name of the specific flamethrower type ammo you want to use.
+    - ammoType: STRING - Optional: the name of the specific ammo you want to use.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio flamethrower ammo, `flamethrower-ammo`.
-- Example command standard usage: `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":5}`
+- Example command standard usage (leaky flamethrower): `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":5}`
+- Example command using shotgun: `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":3, "weaponType":"shotgun", "ammoType":"shotgun-shell"}`
 - Example command using Cryogun from Space Exploration mod: `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":5, "weaponType":"se-cryogun", "ammoType":"se-cryogun-ammo"}`

 Notes:

 - This feature uses a custom permission group when active.
 This could conflict with other mods/scenarios that also use permission groups.
 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
-As no one likes to be in an enclosed space with flames.
+As no one likes to be in an enclosed space with weapons firing.
-- The player will be given the flamer and ammo needed for the effect if needed.
+- The player will be given the weapon and ammo needed for the effect if needed.
 If given these will be reclaimed at the end of the effect as appropriate.
 The player’s original gun and weapon selection will be returned to them including any slot filters.
-- While activated the player will lose control over their flamers weapon targeting and firing behaviour.
+- While activated the player will lose control over their weapons targeting and firing behaviour.
 - While activated the player can not change the active gun via the switch to the next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to prevent.
 However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.
-- The flamethrower is yours and so any of your damage upgrades will affect it.
+- The weapon is yours and so any of your damage upgrades for you will affect it.
-- Alternative flamethrower weapons will need to fire at the same rate as the vanilla flamethrower for the effect to work correctly. generally this is the case with modded "stream" type weapons, but you will need to test/check to confirm.
+- The weapon ammo will need to be able to either target the ground or be shot in a direction.
+- Stream type weapons (i.e. flamethrower) will slowly wonder around in range and direction.
+Projectile or beam type weapons will jump in their direction far quicker as they generally don't have the concept of target range in the same way.